aronsky/esphome-components/components/ble_adv_controller/README.md

     # For ZhiJia, default to 0xC630B8 which was the value hard-coded in ble_adv_light component.
 Max 0xFFFFFF.
     # For FanLamp: default to 0, uses the hash id computed by esphome from the id/name of the controller
     forced_id: 0
+    # show_config (default true): shows the dynamic configuration in the device info page in Home Automation
+    show_config: true

 light:
   - platform: ble_adv_controller